qbornet/snow-crash/level12/Ressources/writeup.md

 level12@SnowCrash:~$
 ```

-We use the  $(...) notation but since we cannot specify /tmp/PAYLOAD because it's min so,
+We use the  $(...) notation but since we cannot specify /tmp/PAYLOAD because it's min,
-we use * to fetch any valid directory with PAYLOAD inside, and as you can see it works we get the flag for level13.
+we use * to fetch any valid directory with a file named PAYLOAD inside, and as you can see it works we get the flag for level13.